State coronavirus cases rise by 9,989; deaths increase by 48

 The mortality rate, which compares positive cases against deaths, has been trending down in the state.

-It is 1.7 percent in the state compared with 4.3 percent in the United States and 4.6 percent worldwide, which passed 545,000 deaths and neared 12.0 million cases Tuesday.
+It is 1.7 percent in the state compared with 4.3 percent in the United States and 4.5 percent worldwide, which passed 551,000 deaths and passed 12.1 million cases Wednesday.

 Palm Beach County's rate was 3.1 percent, compared with Broward at 1.8 percent and Miami-Dade with 2.0 percent.
 With much fewer deaths, the mortality rate is 2.4 percent in St. Lucie, 1.7 percent in Indian River and 1.4 percent in Martin.